thoka/java2python/README.md

 ## TODO / Roadmap

 - add static attr init into class
-- get some Verbatim(pre,ast,post) token into pp-java2py to be able to write raw text into translation
 - add __init__
 - Write and collect example/test java files with supposed translations.
 - Complete list of not working issues